golang/tools/internal/mcp/design/design.md

 However, it can become cumbersome to express the full breadth of JSON schema using Go types or struct tags, and sometimes you want to express things that aren’t naturally modeled by Go types, like unions.
-Explicit schemas are simple and readable, and gives the caller full control over their tool definition, but involve significant boilerplate.
+Explicit schemas are simple and readable, and give the caller full control over their tool definition, but involve significant boilerplate.

-We believe that a hybrid model works well, where the _initial_ schema is derived using reflection, but any customization on top of that schema is applied using variadic options.
+We have found that a hybrid model works well, where the _initial_ schema is derived using reflection, but any customization on top of that schema is applied using variadic options.
 We achieve this using a `NewTool` helper, which generates the schema from the input type, and wraps the handler to provide